hatchet-dev/terraform-provider-hatchet/docs/resources/tenant.md

 ### Optional

 - `slug` (String) The slug of the tenant.
-If not provided, a random slug will be generated.
+If not provided, a slug will be generated from the name.

 ### Read-Only